addyosmani/backbone-fundamentals/chapters/08-modular-development.md

 ##### RequireJS Shims

 Ideally, each library that we use with RequireJS will come with AMD support.
 That is, it uses the `define` method to define the library as a module.
-However, some libraries - including Backbone and one of its dependencies, Underscore - don't do this.
-Fortunately RequireJS comes with a way to work around this.
+While Backbone and Underscore have added AMD support in recent years, we're going to show an example of how to shim a library that does not using RequireJS.

 To demonstrate this, first let's shim Underscore, and then we'll shim Backbone too.
 Shims are very simple to implement: